blob42/my-nvim-lua/notes/Tips.md

 :bufdo — Execute the command in each buffer in the buffer list :tabdo — Execute the command in each tab page
 :windo — Execute the command in each window
-:cdo — Execute the command in each valid entry in the quickfix list :cfdo — Execute the command in each file in the quickfix list :vimgrep `:vimgrep /<pattern>/ ##` where ## is replaces with files in arg list
+:cdo — Execute the command in each valid entry in the quickfix list (entry itself not the file) :cfdo — Execute the command in each file in the quickfix list :vimgrep `:vimgrep /<pattern>/ ##` where ## is replaces with files in arg list